NanoVer Basics

 Here is an example of how to define the file names and paths for the recording and pass them to the recording function:

-from nanover.omni.record import record_from_server
+from nanover.websocket.record import record_from_server

-# Define the .traj and .state file names and paths
+# Define the file names path

 # create a recording from a server and save it to the files